JanHerca/urantiapedia/output/wikijs/en/article/The_Mighty_Messenger/The_Mighty_Messenger_2010_Winter.md

 That seemed an appropriate title for this service award, especially considering what David Zebedee said to Jesus:

 > _Go forth to your work, Master.
 Don’t let the bigots catch you, and never doubt that the messengers will follow after you.
 My men will never lose contact with you, and through them you shall know of the kingdom in other parts, and by them we will all know about you.
 Nothing that might happen to me will interfere with this service, for I have appointed first and second leaders, even a third.
-I am neither a teacher nor a preacher, but it is in my heart to do this, and none can stop me._ [[UB 154:5.3](/en/The_Urantia_Book/154#p5_3)]
+I am neither a teacher nor a preacher, but it is in my heart to do this, and none can stop me._ <a id="a153_492"></a>[[UB 154:5.3](/en/The_Urantia_Book/154#p5_3)]

 ## Happy Birthday, Jesus